dcernst/IBL-AbstractAlgebra/README.md

 * Share Alike: If you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.

 ## Contributing
 I would love to see people contributing to this project.
+If you make any modifications, you can either make a pull request on GitHub or submit the improvements to me via email.
 Check out the [issues](https://github.com/dcernst/IBL-AbstractAlgebra/issues) for ways to contribute.